What is ‘PERFECT’?

-Very often I watch students experience anxiety as they work through a new process, cut into new materials or make the first marks of a text or drawing onto a white page.
+I often watch students experience anxiety as they work through a new process, cut into new materials or make their first marks onto a clean white page.
 They say things like, ‘I’m so nervous – I want it to be PERFECT.’
 What does this mean and why is it the cause of so much anxiety?

 It is disturbing that ideas of ‘Perfect’ are increasingly being replaced by ideas of machine-made.
 This arbitrary exchange of one set of subjective aesthetics for another clouds our judgement and undervalues the meaning and intent of original artworks.
 This is especially important in Book Arts as the commercial manufacture of books is at an all time peak.
 If we want a hand made book to look like it came from Paperchase, why don’t we just go to Paperchase and buy one?
 It would be far simpler and less expensive.
 Forcing a hand bound book to impersonate a machined object only conceals and subverts the essential nature of the hand made thing as well as the artist’s intention in making.

 Do we want our books to look machined?
 Do we want all the edges to line up?
 All the angles to be square?
 Maybe, but that’s not the point.
-The point is that Some Odd Pages is hereby redefining PERFECT, particularly in regard to Artists’ Books, original artworks, and indeed all objects made by hand.
+The point is that we need to reflect on what we mean by ‘PERFECT’, particularly in regard to Artists’ Books, original artworks, and indeed all objects made by hand.
 So, here it is officially:

-Perfect is determined by how well the object embodies the artist’s intention.
+‘Perfect’ is defined as how well an object embodies the maker’s intention.

 So, if aligned edges are essential to your concept, if straight geometry enacts your idea, if colouring inside the lines realises your intention, then so they should be.
 On the other hand, if a big splashy, splodgey tangle of lines, cords, shapes and textures substantiates your vision then clearly it is PERFECT on its own terms.